CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

     * Technically Inkscape size is .1 mm larger due to stroke thickness.
 4. Ungroup top level group.
 5. Select each button label group and Attach to keep the shapes together.

+## Cabinet Artwork.svg

+Vector image used for describing the cabinet graphics.
+Created using [Inkscape](https://inkscape.org/).

+### Fonts Used

+* To do

+In Inkscape, Document Resources also has a list of the fonts used in the file.

 ## Cabinet Labels.svg